robisonsantos/evm/README.md

-# EVM - Erlang Version Manager
+# evm - Erlang Version Manager

 This is a simple script which aims to make it easy to manage different Erlang versions installed on your system.
 ## Installation